Nomination submitted by: Dr. Kenneth Gray, Principal Investigator, BIE Grant

 In reaching high school students, the International Business Summer Camp holds the potential to raise awareness of international issues among parents and the broader community, as well.
 This involvement is essential to addressing some of the known barriers to study abroad for African-American students and other students of color.
 In creating new programming, schools should consider similar models for increasing diversity in education abroad.

-"The Global Opportunities on I-10 internationalization program at Florida A & M University adresses the current national need for international understanding and awareness among American and particularly African American students.
+"The Global Opportunities on I-10 internationalization program at Florida A & M University addresses the current national need for international understanding and awareness among American and particularly African American students.
 All of the GO I-10 programs have been central to internationalizing our campus by infusing a global awareness among our student population."

 —Debra Austin, Provost and Vice President of Academic Affairs, FAMU